 Second the board was to review department head evaluations.
 Fay said that Exemption #2 of the Open Meeting Law applied to that second closed door matter.

 Fay acknowledged that Murray retained the right under the law to open the board's discussion over the complaint to the public, since Murray is the subject of the alleged complaints.
-Fay then read aloud from a prepared statement, stating the purpose of the closed door meeting was "based on performance and improvement measures the board would
+Fay then read aloud from a prepared statement, stating the purpose of the closed door meeting was "based on performance and improvement measures the board would like to make.

 "It is the role of management to give employees every opportunity to succeed in their position," said Fay.
 "We want this forum to be professional and achieve those ends."